 SmileDirectClub Advantages

-- SmileDirectClub has seven SmileShops throughout the UK, plus multiple pop-ups throughout the year.
+- SmileDirectClub has eleven SmileShops throughout the UK, plus multiple pop-ups throughout the year.
 You can visit one of these retail locations to have your teeth scanned and get approved for treatment.
 Other providers require you to mail in an impression of your teeth — a slower and more cumbersome process.

 - If you’re unsure about wearing your aligners 22 hours per day, SmileDirectClub also has a nighttime-only plan that only requires ten hours of overnight wear.